Net Revenue Retention tells a compelling story

 - Platform Revenue Retention Rate (PRRR) – 2U S-1

 - Subscription Revenue Retention Rate

-The NDR is not a GAAP-compliant accounting metric.
+The NRR is not a GAAP-compliant accounting metric.
 Companies use variations in names to match what they measure and differentiate from standard definitions.

 If you look at various S-1 SEC filings, every company defines the metric they use.
 Public companies are fortunately required by SEC to provide clear definitions of any non-GAAP compliant metrics they use.